duritong/trocla/README.md

 1. Feature: Introduce profiles
 1. Increase default password length to 16
 1. Add a console safe password charset that should provide a subset of chars that easier to type on a physical keyboard.
+1. Fix a bug with encryptions when deleting all formats

 ### to 0.1.3